bluekvirus/Stage.js/implementation/HOWTO.md

 <img src="/static/resource/default/diagram/Diagram-1.png" alt="Web App Diagram" class="center-block"></img>

-Note that you need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce an application.
+You need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce an application.
-A successful one requires both parts to include careful design and feasible technique.
-We examine the first part here.
+A successful one requires both parts to employ careful design and feasible technique.
+We examine the first problem here:

-**Pro.js** answers challenges from the *Interaction* problem domain (A.K.A UI/UX):

 <img src="/static/resource/default/diagram/Diagram-2.png" alt="UI/UX Problems" class="center-block"></img>